A Brief History of Parking in San Francisco

 1959-1966: San Francisco’s “freeway revolt”; the Board of Supervisors rejects planned extensions to freeways within the city.

-1964: The provision allowing a tandem space was dropped from the Planning Code, mandating instead that all required spaces be independently accessible.
+1964: The provision allowing tandem parking spaces was dropped from the Planning Code, mandating instead that all required spaces be independently accessible.

 1970’s: first reductions in non-residential Code-required parking.

 1985: Downtown Plan and rezoning of the downtown commercial district (C-3), eliminated minimum commercial parking requirements downtown, and established a cap of 7% of gross floor area dedicated to office parking.
-A minimum residential requirement of 1 space for every four units was established, and no limits placed on retail or short-term parking.
+The minimum residential requirement was lowered to 1 space for every four units, and no limits placed on retail or short-term parking.

-1988-1992: Van Ness Special Use District created, which increased residential minimum parking requirements to 1:1 from the previous .25:1.
+1988-1992: Van Ness Special Use District created, which increased residential minimum parking requirements to one space per unit from the previous one space for every four units.
 The Van Ness plan was the last neighborhood plan to increase minimum parking requirements; these higher requirements were removed in 2014.

-1995: The revised Transportation Element of the General Plan outlines a policies supporting a multi-modal approach to transportation planning, and creates policy support for transit-first and reducing automobile dependence.
+1995: The revised Transportation Element of the General Plan includes policies supporting a multi-modal approach to transportation planning, transit-first, and reducing automobile dependence.

 1996: City requires secure bicycle parking in all city-owned and -leased buildings.

-1997-1998: Mission Bay Plan adopted, the first to eliminate minimum residential parking requirements, and establish a cap of 1:1 (one parking space per dwelling unit).
+1997-1998: Mission Bay Plan adopted, the first neighborhood plan to eliminate minimum residential parking requirements, and establish a cap of 1:1 (one parking space per dwelling unit).

 2002-2006: Planning Commission starts requiring unbundling of residental parking in large projects on a case-by-case basis until citywide requirements were imposed in 2006.

-2002: Draft Market and Octavia Plan was the first neighborhood plan to call for residential parking maximums below 1:1, and proposed two new zoning designations (RTO, residential transit-oriented) and NCT (neighborhood commercial transit-oriented) with no minimum residential or commercial parking requirements.
+2002: Draft Market and Octavia Plan was the first neighborhood plan to call for residential parking maximums below one space per unit, and proposed two new zoning designations (RTO, residential transit-oriented) and NCT (neighborhood commercial transit-oriented) with no minimum residential or commercial parking requirements.

-2005: Rincon Hill plan adopted, with no minimum parking requirements for residential and non-residential uses, a .5:1 maximum by right, and 1:1 with conditional use, so long as the developers use non-independently accessible parking layout.
-All parking required to be underground, and parking entrances were prohibited on Folsom Street.
-First neighborhood plan to require all residential spaces be unbundled, minimum residential bicycle parking requirements (.5:1) and dedicated car-share spaces in larger developments.
+2005: Rincon Hill plan adopted, with no minimum parking requirements for residential and non-residential uses, a .5:1 maximum by right, and 1:1 with conditional use, so long as the developers use a non-independently-accessible parking layout.
+All parking is required to be underground, and parking entrances were prohibited on Folsom Street.
+Rincon Hill was the first neighborhood plan to require all residential spaces be unbundled, minimum residential bicycle parking requirements (.5:1) and dedicated car-share spaces in larger developments.

 2005: Transbay Redevelopment Plan adopted, with no minimum parking requirements, 1:1 residential maximum by right, and the requirement that all parking be underground.